inters/snabb/src/program/vita/vita-loadtest.md

 Huh, 0.609 Gbps.
 How come?
 This figure is explained if you consider the IPsec ESP overhead added to the packets while in transit between Vita nodes.
 In tunnel mode, the overhead for 60 byte packets will be 54 bytes (encapsulating IP header + ESP protocol header overhead + zero bytes of padding to four byte boundary), so the effective packet size between the public interfaces is 114 bytes.
 If we add the 24 bytes of Ethernet overhead (7 bytes preamble + 1 byte start-of-frame + 4 bytes CRC + 12 bytes interframe gap) and calculate the ratio we get `(84 / 138) * 100 = ~60.869%`.
 This adds up.

-You can test with different configurations (try `packet-size IMIX`, or `nroutes 40`) by editing `gentest-node?.conf` and rerunning the `gentest.snabb` commands from above.
-The Vita nodes will pick up the new configurations while they are running.
+You can test with different configurations (try `packet-size IMIX`, or `nroutes 40`) by editing `gentest-node?.conf` and rerunning the `genconf.snabb`/`genpcap.snabb` commands from above.
+Vita nodes can be reconfigured via `snabb config` while they are running.
 With increasing packet sizes the packet overhead in transit will be less visible.

 There is also [snabb loadtest transient](https://github.com/inters/vita/tree/master/src/program/loadtest/transient) which can simulate basic traffic patterns like `ramp_up_down`:

-    $ sudo ./snabb loadtest transient -b 1e9 --cpu 10 \
+    $ sudo ./snabb loadtest transient -b 1e9 --cpu 11 \
         node1-private-in.pcap node1 node2 22:00.0 \
         node2-private-in.pcap node2 node1 23:00.2